ibm-cloud-architecture/microservices-refapp-wfd-appetizer/README.md

 We not only recommend to complete the three Minikube installation steps on the link above but also read the [Running Kubernetes Locally via Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) page for getting more familiar with Minikube.
 We can learn there interesting things such as reusing our Docker daemon, getting the Minikube's ip or opening the Minikube's dashboard for GUI interaction with out Kubernetes Cluster.

+4. Remotely in ICP

+To run the What's For Dinner application on IBM Cloud Private, we first need to get few tools installed:

+- [Kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) (Kubernetes CLI) - Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install it on your platform.

+- [IBM Cloud Private](https://www.ibm.com/support/knowledgecenter/en/SSBS6K).
+You can find the detailed installation instructions [here](https://github.com/ibm-cloud-architecture/refarch-privatecloud).

+Along with these, you also need a [JSON processor utility](https://stedolan.github.io/jq/).

+- In our sample, we used Microservice Builder as our Devops strategy.
+To ensure continuous delivery and deployment, you need a continuous integration pipeline and Microservice Builder serves this purpose so very well.
+In order to take advantage of this, you need to setup the Microservice Builder pipeline.
+To find instructions on how to set your Microservice Builder pipeline up, click [here](https://www.ibm.com/support/knowledgecenter/en/SS5PWC/pipeline.html).

 ### Locally in JVM

 1. Start your server.